KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 	.. literalinclude:: ../Chapter2/CMakeLists.txt
 		:language: cmake
 		:start-at: cmake_minimum_required
-		:end-at: )
+		:end-before: project("${PROJECT_NAME}")

 	.. literalinclude:: ../Chapter2/CMakeLists.txt
 		:language: cmake
 		:start-at: # For FetchContent_Declare() and FetchContent_MakeAvailable()
 		:end-before: # Files

-	After setting our CMake version, we include ``FetchContent`` and use it to get the OpenXR-SDK from Khronos's GitHub page.
+	After setting our CMake version and our own CMake variable ``PROJECT_NAME`` to ``OpenXRTutorialChapter2``, we include ``FetchContent`` and use it to get the OpenXR-SDK from Khronos's GitHub page.
 Now, we will add to our ``CMakeLists.txt`` to specify the source and header files by adding the following code.
 Here, we are including all the files needed for our project.

 	.. container:: d3d11
 		:name: d3d11-id-1